mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 Our results demonstrate that on tasks that can be specified as logic programs, ISED achieves similar, and sometimes superior accuracy compared to neurosymbolic baselines.
 Additionally, ISED often achieves superior accuracy compared to black-box gradient estimation baselines, especially on tasks in which the black-box component involves complex reasoning.
-Our results show that ISED is often more data- and sample-efficient than state-of-the-art baselines.
+Our results demonstrate that ISED is often more data- and sample-efficient than state-of-the-art baselines.

 **Performance and Accuracy**

+Our results show that ISED achieves comparable, and often superior accuracy compared to neurosymbolic and black-box gradient estimation baselines on the benchmark tasks.

 We use [Scallop](https://arxiv.org/abs/2304.04812), [DPL](https://arxiv.org/abs/1805.10872), [REINFORCE](https://link.springer.com/article/10.1007/BF00992696), [IndeCateR](https://arxiv.org/abs/2311.12569), [NASR](https://openreview.net/forum?id=en9V5F8PR-), and [A-NeSI](https://arxiv.org/abs/2212.12393) as baselines.
 We present our results in the tables below, divided by "custom" tasks (HWF, leaf, scene, and sudoku), MNIST-R arithmetic, and MNIST-R other.